Master of Healthcare Administration Courses & Curriculum

 The 36-credt hour online Master of Health Administration program features an applied curriculum with a hands-on approach that lets you develop your critical thinking skills, business expertise and managerial competencies in real time.
 These health administration courses place a strong emphasis on applied learning, which means what you learn can be immediately put into practice.

-The framework for these health administration courses online is based on the American College of Healthcare Executives’ (ACHE) five core competencies: communication, leadership, professionalism, healthcare knowledge and business expertise.
+Queens University of Charlotte is a participant in the American College of Healthcare Executives’ (ACHE) Higher Education Network.
+The framework for these health administration courses online is based on the ACHE five core competencies: communication, leadership, professionalism, healthcare knowledge and business expertise.
 You will be prepared not only to succeed in business, but to live purposefully by helping to improve the health of patients and your community.

 Healthcare Administration Courses Online